Chatham, Chicago

-Chatham is one of the 77 community areas of the city of Chicago, Illinois.
-It is located on the city's South Side.
+Chatham is one of the 77 community areas of Chicago, Illinois, on the city's South Side.
 It includes the neighborhoods of Chatham-Avalon, Chatham Club, Chesterfield, East Chatham, West Chatham and the northern portion of West Chesterfield.
 Its residents are predominantly African American, and it is home to former Senator Roland Burris.
 Housing many city employees and other officials, Chatham has been a central area for Chicago's middle-class African Americans since the late 1950s.

 Neighborhoods and sub-areas

 Historically, the Chatham community area consisted of three neighborhoods; Avalon Highlands, Chesterfield, and Chatham Fields.
 The community area also contains two districts listed on the National Register of Historic Places.
 In addition to two residential historic districts, Chatham is also the location of the Four Nineteen Building, a building which demonstrates the domestic style of gas station architecture, in which stations were designed to resemble small houses.

 Garden Homes Historic District

 The Garden Homes Historic District is a residential district bound by South Wabash Avenue to the west, East 87th Street to the north, South Indiana Avenue to the east, and East 89th Street to the south.
 The district was listed on the National Register of Historic Places on February 28, 2005.